In the middle of rolling grasslands, away from lights,

 a transient streak, and lying back toward midnight

-on the heft of our car hood, all conversation blunted,
+on the heft of car hood, all conversation blunted,

-we were at once unnerved and somehow restored.
+we are at once unnerved and somehow restored.

 Out here, a furrow of spring-fed river threads

 through ranches in the tens of thousands of acres.